Czech Republic–Taiwan relations

-The Czech Republic and Taiwan (officially the Republic of China, shortly ROC) maintain unofficial relations since the recognition of the One-China policy of the People's Republic of China by Czechoslovakia from 1979.
-From 1931 until 1949, however, the First Czechoslovak Republic had international relations with the Republic of China and the Czech Republic maintains official relations with the People's Republic of China.
+The Czech Republic and Taiwan (officially the Republic of China) maintain strong unofficial relations.

-In the absence of official diplomatic relations, the Czech Republic is represented by the Czech Economic and Cultural Office in Taipei, and Taiwan by the Taipei Economic and Cultural Representative Office in Prague.
+In the absence of official diplomatic relations, the Czech Republic is represented by the Czech Economic and Cultural Office in Taipei, and Taiwan by the Taipei Economic and Cultural Office in Prague.

-Economy
+Diplomatic exchanges

+In 1994, Czech Republic Minister of the Economy Karel Dyba became the first sitting government minister to visit Taiwan.